othmansamih/Deploying-a-Streamlit-app-as-a-Docker-container/README.md

 docker container prune
 ```

-## Pushing the Docker image to Docker Hub
+## Push the Docker image to Docker Hub
 12. Sign UP on Ducker Hub

 13. Create a repository on Docker Hub